AgileThought Inc (AGIL) Shares Decline Despite Market Challenges - News Heater

-The stock price of AgileThought Inc (NASDAQ: AGIL) has dropped by -3.23 compared to previous close of 0.14.
-Despite this, the company has seen a fall of -5.86% in its stock price over the last five trading days.
+AgileThought Inc (NASDAQ: AGIL)’s stock price has gone decline by -13.52 in comparison to its previous close of 0.13, however, the company has experienced a -18.58% decrease in its stock price over the last five trading days.
 InvestorPlace reported 2023-09-12 that AgileThought (NASDAQ: AGIL ) stock is rising on Tuesday despite a lack of news from the digital transformation services company.
 There’s no new press releases or filings with the Securities and Exchange Commission (SEC) that explain why the stock is rising.

 Is It Worth Investing in AgileThought Inc (NASDAQ: AGIL) Right Now?

-Additionally, the 36-month beta value for AGIL is 0.02.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+Moreover, the 36-month beta value for AGIL is 0.04.
+Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

-The average price predicted by analysts for AGIL is $2.00, which is $1.87 above the current price.
-The public float for AGIL is 32.79M and currently, short sellers hold a 7.65% ratio of that float.
-The average trading volume of AGIL on October 27, 2023 was 5.41M shares.
+The average price recommended by analysts for AgileThought Inc (AGIL) is $2.00, which is $1.89 above the current market price.
+The public float for AGIL is 32.79M and currently, short sellers hold a 7.65% of that float.
+On October 31, 2023, AGIL’s average trading volume was 5.43M shares.

 AGIL’s Market Performance